newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 ```
 now head on back to ArgoCD and sync again and see what damage it has done to our database.

-Lets now take a look at the database state after making the mistake

 ```
 mysql_pod=$(kubectl get po -n mysql -l app=mysql -o jsonpath='{.items[*].metadata.name}')